Johanneskirche

-The Johanneskirche (Church of St. John) is a catholic church located in Freiburg im Breisgau.
+The Johanneskirche (Church of St. John) is a Roman Catholic church located in Freiburg im Breisgau.
 It was first opened in 1899 and is currently located in the Wiehre district.
 Around the church, further historic buildings were built.
 On the western side is the presbytery of the community next to a vocational school and to the north is the Lessingschule.
 At the same time as the Johanneskirche was being completed, the Protestant Christians built their own church near to Johanneskirche, the Christuskirche.

 History

 After the Wiehre district had joined with Freiburg in 1825, a large construction project took place.
 The population rapidly grew within a few decades.
 Since the Church of St. Cyriakus and Perpetua was only designed for less than 200 people, the church was no longer adequate for the rising population figures.
 This led to a decision being made to build a new church in 1889.
 The client was the domain directorate, subordinated to the Ministry of Finance of the Grand Duchy of Baden.
 The contract was given to building manager Josef Durm.
 The Ministry rejected its draft because of its costs.
 In order to accommodate the required space on a smaller site, the Ministry of Finance called for galleries.
 Durm and the church initially rejected this as unsuitable for a Catholic church since the faithful in the gallery could not participate appropriately during mass.
 Churches with galleries were only considered suitable for Evangelical preaching services.
 Finally, Durm gave in.
 The city council was also involved in designing the church.
 Durm's next draft, in Romanesque-early Gothic style, seemed to be too much in competition with the Minster.
 Durm then changed his design and emphasised more strongly the Romanesque sections.
 He designed the towers to be taller and later added them to another storey.
 Construction served to mark the town-planning guiding principle under Lord Mayor Otto Winterer to mark the expanding of the city of Freiburg by towering buildings.